Mithun1508/drag_drop_listview_example/README.md

 Drag and drop is typical mobile application interaction.
 As the user long presses (at times called touch and hold) on a widget, another widget shows up underneath the user’s finger, and the user drags the widget to a last area and deliveries it.

+Drag and drop is important interaction in mobile apps.
+This article is about a simple demo application using flutter Drag and Drop.
+If you’re trying to use these widgets in real life application, hope this article will help you.

+In this demo, you’ll build a drag-and-drop interaction where the user presses on a choice of fruit name, and then drags that name to the picture of the correct fruit.

+# Getting started

+This project is a starting point for a Flutter application.

 # Features Supported and Code Walkthrough